 Subsidiary and Holding Company: in relation to a company, “subsidiary” and “holding company” as defined in section 1159 of the Companies Act 2006 and a company shall be treated, for the purposes only of the membership requirement contained in subsections 1159(1)(b) and (c), as a member of another company even if its shares in that other company are registered in the name of (a) another person (or its nominee), whether by way of security or in connection with the taking of security, or (b) a nominee.

-Termination Date: the date of termination of this agreement, howsoever arising.
+Termination Date: the date of termination of this Agreement, howsoever arising.

-Works: all records, translations, reports, documents, papers, drawings, designs, transparencies, photos, graphics, logos, translation memory, typographical arrangements, software, and all other materials in whatever form, including but not limited to hard copy and electronic form, prepared by the Contractor in the provision of the Services.
+Works: all records, translations, reports, documents, papers, drawings, designs, transparencies, photos, graphics, logos, translation memory, typographical arrangements, software, and all other materials in whatever form, including but not limited to hard copy and electronic form, prepared by the Supplier in the provision of the Services.

 2.3 The Engagement shall be deemed to have commenced on the Commencement Date and shall continue unless and until terminated:

-(a) as provided by the terms of this agreement; or
+(a) as provided by the terms of this Agreement; or

 (b) by either party giving to the other not less than 30 days’ prior written notice; or

-3.1 During the Engagement the Contractor shall:
+3.1 During the Engagement the Supplier shall:

-(a) have any authority to incur any expenditure in the name of or for the account of the Company; or
+(a) have any authority to incur any expenditure in the name of, or for the account of the Company; or

 (b) hold himself out as having authority to bind the Company.

-3.6 The Contractor may use a third party to perform any administrative, clerical or secretarial functions which are reasonably incidental to the provision of the Services provided that:
+3.8 the Supplier may use a third party to perform any administrative, clerical or secretarial functions which are reasonably incidental to the provision of the Services provided that: